Diagram showing the differences between cold, warm, and hot leads in sales, with strategies for effective engagement and conversion.

 When their interest is revealed to you, those leads are no longer cold.
 They are warm.

-Also, leads that are interested in your offering are prospects.
+Also, these leads who are interested in your offering are prospects.
+They leads benefit from further engagement and nurturing.

 Hot Leads are Qualified Prospects and Opportunities